runvnc/mindroot/README.md

 Core Concepts Overview
 ----------------------

-AgentHost revolves around several key concepts:
+XinGen revolves around several key concepts:

 1. **Open Public Registry**: A flexible system for indexing and sharing plugins, agents, personas, and potentially models.
 It can be customized or replaced with user-specific registries.

-2. **Plugins**: Extend the functionality of AgentHost, providing new features, services, or integrations.
+2. **Plugins**: Extend the functionality of XinGen, providing new features, services, or integrations.

 3. **Agents and Personas**: AI agents with defined capabilities and customizable personalities.